When we mention Go-to-Market strategy, there’s one thing that comes to mind. Product launches.

 This is an area where, as a leader, you’ll want to get involved.

-Your product or tech team are going to care about everything they bring out, they’ve put time and effort into work and it’ll feel like a priority.
+Your product or tech team is going to care about everything they bring out; they’ve put time and effort into work, and it’ll feel like a priority.
 Your job is to bring perspective to the size of launch a product justifies.

-If it’s a brand new product that’s going to make a splash in the market, then by all means launch away.
-But if it’s just a new feature, update or bug fix for an existing product, then a big launch isn’t necessary and’ll just waste resources.
+If it’s a brand-new product that will make a splash in the market, then, by all means, launch away.
+But if it’s just a new feature, update, or bug fix for an existing product, then a big launch isn’t necessary and will waste resources.

 How does it serve the customer?